Vessel Sourcing Service

 4. Shortlist Preparation

-After initial screening, we prepare a shortlist of suitable candidates for the buyer’s review.
+After initial screening, SVC Marine prepares a shortlist of suitable candidates for the buyer’s review.
 The shortlist can include key particulars, price idea, technical notes, delivery position and recommended next action.

 • Candidate vessel comparison